pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 ##### S3-Compatible Filestore Configuration

 OpenStack allows for use of an external filestore that is compatible with Amazon's AWS S3 buckets.
-You can now choose whether you want to deploy Pivotal Elastic Runtime using an internal filestore or an external S3-compatible bucket, whether it is hosted by AWS or Openstack.
-Note that Swift buckets are NOT known to be compatible at this time, however Ceph-backed containers are compatible.
+You can now choose whether you want to deploy Pivotal Elastic Runtime using an internal filestore or an external S3-compatible bucket, whether it is hosted by AWS or OpenStack.
+Note that Swift buckets are NOT known to be compatible at this time; however, Ceph-backed containers are compatible.

 If using an external filestore, you can configure the URL endpoint of your S3-compatible filestore under the File Storage Config section.
 For example, if you are using AWS S3, you can keep this field configured with the default value https://s3.amazonaws.com.
 Note that this default points to US East region.